Top Down Approach to Topological Duality Defects: Introduction

 Our main claim is that wrapping 7-branes on a ``cycle at infinity'' leads to topological duality / triality defects in the 4D worldvolume theory of the probe D3-brane.
 One way to see this is to consider the dimensional reduction on the boundary five-manifold $\partial X$.
 This results in the 5D symmetry TFT of the 4D field theory (see \cite{Apruzzi:2021nmk} as well as \cite{Aharony:1998qu, Heckman:2017uxe}).
 In this 5D theory, 7-branes wrapped on $\partial X$ specify codimension two defects which fill out a three-manifold in the 4D spacetime.
 In this 5D TFT limit where all metric data has been decoupled, the reduction of the 7-brane ``at infinity'' can be pushed into the interior, and can equivalently be viewed as specifying a codimension two defect in the bulk.
 In particular, as codimension two objects, they come with a branch cut structure, and this in turn impacts the structure of anomalies both in the 5D bulk as well as the 3D TFT localized on the topological defect.

 In particular, we find that the choice of where to terminate the other end of the branch cut emanating from the 7-branes has a non-trivial impact on the resulting structure of the TFT.
 For each choice of branch cut, we get a corresponding anomaly inflow to the 7-brane defect.
-Doing so, we show that one choice of a branch cut descends to the Kramers- Wannier-like duality defects of \cite{Kaidi:2021xfk, Kaidi:2022cpf, Antinucci:2022vyk}, while another choice produces the half-space gauging construction of \cite{Choi:2021kmx, Choi:2022zal}.
+Doing so, we show that one choice of a branch cut gives the constructions of \cite{Kaidi:2021xfk, Kaidi:2022cpf, Antinucci:2022vyk} for Kramers-Wannier-like duality defects, while another choice produces the half-space gauging construction of \cite{Choi:2021kmx, Choi:2022zal}.
 One can also entertain ``hybrid'' configurations of branch cuts, and these also produce duality / triality defects.
 In an Appendix we also show how these considerations are compatible with dimensional reduction of topological terms present in the 8D worldvolume of the 7-branes.
 We emphasize that while these analyses also make use of the 5D symmetry TFT, our analysis singles out the role of codimension two objects (and their associated branch cuts) which descend from wrapped 7-branes.
 Indeed, this top down perspective allows us to unify different construction techniques.

 In the field theory literature, the main examples of duality / triality defects have centered on $\mathcal{N} = 4$ SYM theory and closely related examples.
 In the present context where this QFT arises from D3-branes probing $\mathbb{C}^3$, we see that the main ingredients for duality / triality defects readily generalize to $\mathcal{N} = 1$ SCFTs as obtained from D3-branes probing $X$ a Calabi-Yau cone with a singularity.
 In that setting, the IIB duality group corresponds to a duality action which is present at a specific (tuned) subspace of the conformal manifold of the SCFT.
 In particular, dimensional reduction of 7-branes on $\partial X$ leads to precisely the same topological defects, and thus provides us with a generalization to QFTs with less supersymmetry.
 On the other hand, the full 5D symmetry TFT will in this case be more involved simply because the topology $\partial X$ can in general support more kinds of objects.
 For example, other 0-form symmetries are present in such systems, and crossing the associated local defects charged under these discrete 0-form symmetries through a duality / triality wall leads to non-trivial transformation rules.